 As previously mentioned about chewing your food for longer to satisfy your hunger, using chopsticks is another great technique to eating slower and putting less in your mouth.
 You’re unlikely to get anywhere near as much food between your chopsticks as you would on a fork, so if you’re having an Asian style dish give chopsticks a try.

 10. Don’t be lazy and take the stairs!

 Doesn’t matter how many times you walk up them stairs never get any easier, but that’s a good thing for your fitness levels.
 Don’t be lazy and use the lift or escalator, instead climb the stairs and burn some calories.
-Climbing stairs burns up to 7 times more calories than taking the lift and it may not seem a lot, but you can burn 1-2 calories for every 10 steps you climb, and 1 calorie for every 20 steps down.
+Climbing stairs burns up to 7 times more calories than taking the lift and it may not seem like a lot, but you can burn 1-2 calories for every 10 steps you climb, and 1 calorie for every 20 steps down.
 Think how many times you go up and down your stairs at home…it adds up!